yunfan/punyforth/README.md

 # Punyforth

+Punyforth is a simple, stack-based, [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language)) inspired programming language that primarily targets Internet of Things (IOT) devices, like the ESP8266.

 Punyforth is a simple and portable implementation of the Forth programming language.
 Most parts of Punyforth is written in itself.
 Including the outer interpreter and the compiler (that compiles indirect-threaded code).
 The primitives are implemented in assembly language.
 Punyforth runs on x86 (Linux), ARM (Raspberry PI) and Xtensa LX3 (ESP8266/NodeMCU).
 This latter one is the primary supported target.

 ## About the language